noorjahan220/Winter-Clothing-Donation/README.md

 - Aesthetic design that aligns with the purpose of winter donations, focusing on **regional divisions**.
 - Includes a **slider/banner** to showcase campaigns and community involvement.

-### 📄 Informative Sections
-- **About Section**: Explains the mission and how users can contribute.
-- **How It Works Section**: Instructions for donation and details about collection points.
-- Two additional custom sections for added engagement.

 ### ⚠️ Error Handling
 - Custom **404 page** with a button to redirect users to the home page for invalid routes.